-- 15P.
-(1) For the purpose of section 15N(1)(d), an important matter in issue between the accused and the prosecution includes- - (a) the question whether the accused has a propensity to commit offences of the kind with which he is charged, except where his
+15P.
+(1) For the purpose of section 15N(1)(d), an important matter in issue between the accused and the prosecution includes-

+- (a) the question whether the accused has a propensity to commit offences of the kind with which he is charged, except where his having such a propensity makes it no more likely that he is guilty of the offence; - (b) the question whether the accused has a propensity to be untruthful in any respect.

-- having such a propensity makes it no more likely that he is guilty of the offence; or - (b) the question whether the accused has a propensity to be untruthful in any respect. - (2) Where subsection (1)(a) applies, an accused person's propensity to commit offences of the kind with which he is charged may, without prejudice to any other way of doing so, be established by evidence that he has been convicted of- - (a) an offence of the same description as the one with which he is charged; or - (b) an offence of the same category as the one with which he is charged. - (3) Subsection (2) does not apply in the case of a particular accused if the Court is satisfied, by reason of the length of time since his conviction or for any other reason that it would be unjust for the section to apply in his case. - (4) For the purpose of subsection (2)- - (a) two offences are of the same description as each other if the statement of the offence in a written charge or indictment would, in each case, be in the same terms; or - (b) two offences are of the same category as each other if they belong to the same category of offences. - (5) Only prosecution evidence is admissible under section 15N(1)(d).
+(2) Where subsection (1)(a) applies, an accused person's propensity to commit offences of the kind with which he is charged may, without prejudice to any other way of doing so, be established by evidence that he has been convicted of-

+- (a) an offence of the same description as the one with which he is charged; or - (b) an offence of the same category as the one with which he is charged.

+(3) Subsection (2) does not apply in the case of a particular accused if the Court is satisfied, by reason of the length of time since his conviction or for any other reason that it would be unjust for the section to apply in his case.

+(4) For the purpose of subsection (2)-

+(a) two offences are of the same description as each other if the statement of the offence in a written charge or indictment would, in each case, be in the same terms;

+(b) two offences are of the same category as each other if they belong to the same category of offences.

+(5) Only prosecution evidence is admissible under section 15N(1)(d).
-Important matter in the accused and a co-accused

-15Q.
-(1) Evidence which is relevant to ${\mathrm{issue}\,\mathrm{between}}^{\mathrm{matter}\,\mathrm{in}}$ the question whether the accused has a propensity to be untruthful is admissible under section 15N(1)(e) only if the nature or conduct of the accused's defence is such as to undermine the co-accused's defence.
+Important matter in issue between the question whether the accused has a the accused and a propensity to be untruthful is admissible under section 15N(1)(e) only if the nature or conduct of the accused's defence is such as to undermine the co-accused's defence.